liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/picker-color.md

 order: 3
 ---

-<div class="page-description">Color picker lets users select a color from a predefined palette, specify a color via its hexadecimal value, sample a color, and explore color values to create a custom color variation.</div>
+Color picker lets users select a color from a predefined palette, specify a color via its hexadecimal value, sample a color, and explore color values to create a custom color variation.

 ![Color picker field](/images/lexicon/Picker-color-field.jpg)